 - Place it on a wire rack on a baking sheet to brine in the fridge for up to 3 days.

 Smoke the Turkey

-- Whisk the remaining salt in a small bowl with the Girls Can Grill Chicken Rub and the GirlCarnivore Chick Fest spice blends.4 tablespoon Salt, 3 tablespoon GirlsCanGrill Chicken Rub, 2 tablespoon GirlCarnivore Chick Fest
+- Whisk the remaining salt in a small bowl with the Girls Can Grill Chicken Rub and the GirlCarnivore Chick Fest spice blends.4 tbsp Salt, 3 tbsp GirlsCanGrill Chicken Rub, 2 tbsp GirlCarnivore Chick Fest

 - Rub it with a coating of the spice mixture.